Topic-specific policies

 • Review the organisation’s use of security metrics, reports, and management information.

 Although that is not even a complete list, there are clearly plenty of creative possibilities here, in addition to the obvious ‘conformity with the standard’ approach.
-One of the best things about auditing is the chance to do something different for a change, making use of the auditors’ independence, competence, experience, skills, focus, information access, rigorous methods etc. to get into aspects that rarely if ever get done as part of routine management and operations.
+One of the best things about auditing is the chance to do something different for a change, making use of the auditors’ independence, competence, experience, skills, focus, information access, rigorous methods etc. to delve into aspects that are rarely if ever addressed as part of routine management and operations - including those awkward politically-charged issues that are studiously avoided.

 Some see audits as threats to be avoided or minimised: speaking as a former (lapsed?
 Reformed!)
 IT auditor, I see them as valuable business opportunities to be exploited to the max!